-NHR In Portugal: The Ultimate Guide
+NHR In Portugal:

 The Portuguese government introduced the NHR (Non-Habitual Residency) in Portugal in 2009.
 This program offers a high value to tax residents.
 It often alleviates tax burdens, and in some cases, provides a complete exemption from particular taxes.